Resource Cost Management

-can help manage human resource costs for each organization, each project or each activity.
+8Manage can help manage human resource costs for each organization, project or activity.
 The measurement of human resource costs from different views (e.g., departmental, project, service desk) can help managers:

 • Monitor departmental/project/service desk costs